Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 Some of the \textit{Gaia} DR3 sources have the equatorial proper motions and errors $\mu_{\alpha^*} \pm \sigma_{\mu_{\alpha^*}}$ and $\mu_\delta \pm \sigma_{\mu_\delta}$ provided by the satellite.
-Combining these proper motions with the radial velocities from \citet{durand98}, we are able to obtain the 3D spacial motions of some PNe in our sample.
+Combining these proper motions with the radial velocities from \citet{durand98}, we are able to obtain the 3D spatial motions of some PNe in our sample.
 We proceed as in \citetalias{bucciarelli23} to convert the DR3 proper motions and their standard deviations into Galactic coordinates and to compute the corresponding observed spatial velocities plus errors: $V_\ell \pm \sigma_{V_\ell}$ and $V_b \pm \sigma_{V_b}$, where $\ell$ and $b$ are the Galactic longitude and latitude.
 The peculiar velocity ($V_{\rm pec}$) is the residual stellar motion that deviates from the general Galactic rotation.
-The procedures to obtain $V_{\rm pec}$, the radial ($V_R$), azimuthal ($V_\phi$) and vertical ($V_z$) components of the spatial velocity are calculated as in \citetalias{bucciarelli23} and we refer the reader to Section 3.2 for more details.
+The procedures to obtain $V_{\rm pec}$, the radial ($V_R$), azimuthal ($V_\phi$) and vertical ($V_z$) components of the spatial velocity are calculated as in \citetalias{bucciarelli23} and we refer the reader to their section 3.2 for more details.
 In this work we adopt the Sun distance to the Galactic Center $R_\sun = 8.122$~kpc from \citet{gravity2018}.

-As the matching methodology for \textit{Gaia} sources and CSPNe is not the same and also the distances derived in this work are derived from a recalibration of the H$\alpha$ surface brightness–radius relation and using the Bayesian approach, the velocities derived by us are not exactly the same as those from \citetalias{bucciarelli23}.
+As the matching methodology for \textit{Gaia} sources and CSPNe is not the same and also the distances derived in this work are derived from a recalibration of the $\log R_{\rm pc}$\,--\,$\log S_{\rm H\alpha}$ relation and using the Bayesian approach, the velocities derived by us are not exactly the same as those from \citetalias{bucciarelli23}.
 In order to select the PNe belonging to the halo and the thin and thick disks, or transitional phases, we constructed the Toomre diagram, as shown in Fig. \ref{fig:toomre_diag}, as in \citet{bensby14}.
-Thin disk PNe population have $V_{\rm pec}$ lower than 50 km/s and a thick disk stars with velocities between 70 and 200 km/s.
-Also, stars with velocities between 50 and 70 km/s are the ones considered to be transitory members between the thin and thick disks.
+Thin disk PNe population have $V_{\rm pec}$ lower than 50 km/s and a thick disk stars with velocities between 70 and 220 km/s.
+Stars with velocities between 50 and 70 km/s are the ones considered to be transitory members between the thin and thick disks.
+Halo PNe have $V_{\rm pec}$ higher than 220 km/s.